Treating Type 1 diabetes without Insurance—The #OverTheCounterT1DChallenge

 A few things to get out of the way really quick:

 - I acknowledge that I am very privileged.
-I have had access to healthcare and financial means that provide me with above average care for my T1D and I’m very grateful for that.
+I have had access to healthcare and financial means that provide me with above average care for my type 1 diabetes (T1D) and I’m very grateful for that.

-- I made concessions to the typical over the counter experience (like wearing a CGM) in order to provide better data collection for the challenge.
+- I made concessions to the typical over the counter experience (like wearing a continuous glucose monitor (CGM)) in order to provide better data collection for the challenge.

 The Cost of Life with T1D